JailbreakPapa/ApertureUI/Code/ApertureUISource/APHTML/css/README-SUPPORTED-CSS.md

 CSS covers a wide array of properties and selectors.
 The in-memory representation provided here makes use of variants, optionals, etc. whenever they fit the bill naturally.

-The parser is written using Boost.Spirit.X3.
+The parser is written using Boost.Parser.

 # Key

 :heavy_check_mark: - This means that the feature is Fully supported, as in it compliant with the W3C's standard.

 :sweat: - This means that the feature **IS Supported** isn't fully compliant with W3C Standards, and you should **NOT** expect this to work as it would on a native browser.